open-cluster-management-io/sdk-go/pkg/cloudevents/README.md

 		&ManifestBundleCodec{},
 	)

+// subscribe to a broker to receive the resources from sources client.Subscribe(ctx, NewManifestWorkAgentHandler())

-// start a go routine to receive the resources from sources go func() {
+// start a go routine to receive client reconnect signal go func() {
-	if err := client.Subscribe(ctx, NewManifestWorkAgentHandler()); err != nil {
+    for {
+        select {
+        case <-cloudEventsClient.ReconnectedChan():
-		//TODO handle this error when subscribing the cloudevents failed }
+            // handle the cloudevents reconnect
+        }
+    }
 }()
 ```